 The decision came more than a month after the planning commission voted to deny the project over concerns about the building's height.
 Plans had originally called for a 179,464-gross-square-foot, five-story building with three residential floors above a two level underground parking garage, to be built on a parking lot near Mt.
 Diablo Boulevard and Dewing Avenue.
 Commissioners rejected a slightly smaller building that retained a portion of the fifth floor they had suggested be removed.

 On Monday, developer KB Home was seeking approvals for a smaller, four-story building that council members said they did not feel qualified to greenlight without the updated project being seen by the city's design review and planning commissions.
-The approvals include an amendment to the BART Block Specific Plan, which sets building
+The approvals include an amendment to the BART Block Specific Plan, which sets building heights at three stories and 35 feet in a specific downtown area, and a zoning amendment to the development plan to allow housing instead of offices.

 "What concerns me is what we have before us is something design review and the planning commission has not seen before," said Anduri, who favored sending the project back.
 He also commented on the building's shape, saying plans now show a rectangular box.